Forget Resolutions, Look How Easy This Is (And It Works!)

 He’d been accusing me of always being in a hurry.
 And He was right.

-Since He’d given me the time and place to write, I felt like I’d better get cracking and get that book done.
-That’s what I was trying to do when He started talking to me about chicken curry.
+Since He’d given me the time and place to write, I felt like I’d better get ‘er done.
+That’s when He started talking to me about chicken curry.
 He knows I love it.
 He said, “Would you serve your guests raw chicken?”

-I wrinkled my nose, and said, “Gross, no-o-o!“
+I wrinkled my nose and said, “No-o-o!“

-I’m praying and trusting God to put lots of smiles on your face
+to put LOTS OF smiles on your face

-as He answers your prayers!
+as He answers your prayers, too! 🙂

-Have you ever heard the story in the Bible about the widow who kept nagging the judge to settle a case in her favor?
+Have you ever heard of the story in the Bible about the widow who kept nagging the judge to settle a case in her favor?

 It’s called: The Parable of the Persistent Widow.

-In Luke 18, Jesus was teaching His friends that they should always pray and never give up.
+In the story, Jesus was teaching His friends that they should always pray and never give up.
 It’s a message for us, too.

 Sometimes it’s tempting to think we’re bugging God when we keep talking to Him about something, but we’re not.
-He wants to hear from us.
+He wants to hear from us!